Kotlin/KEEP/proposals/context-receivers.md

 functions with multiple receivers.

 However, semantics of declaration-only decorators (e.g. when `fun updateUserSession()` is a part of an interface) are harder to define consistently.
-A generic decorator, that would support brining any context receiver into scope (e.g. `with` decorator function) will result in harder-to-read use code (something like `@with<Transaction> fun updateUserSession` was considered).
-Moreover, brining additional receivers into scope via decorators does lend itself to clean separation from the regular extension receiver and to tweaks in [Resolution algorithm](#resolution-algorithm) for those additional receivers, such as declaring multiple contexts without introducing order between them and making sure that context receivers do not otherwise affect the meaning of unqualified `this` expression.
+A generic decorator, that would support bringing any context receiver into scope (e.g. `with` decorator function) will result in harder-to-read use code (something like `@with<Transaction> fun updateUserSession` was considered).
+Moreover, bringing additional receivers into scope via decorators does lend itself to clean separation from the regular extension receiver and to tweaks in the [Resolution algorithm](#resolution-algorithm) for those additional receivers, such as declaring multiple contexts without introducing order between them and making sure that context receivers do not otherwise affect the meaning of unqualified `this` expression.